raxoft/form_input/README.md

 However, at the same time we want to get rid of the trailing newline character which is often appended by the browser when the user cuts and pastes the password from somewhere.
-Not doing this would make the password fail for no apparent reason, resulting in poor user experience.
+Not doing this would make the password eventually fail for no apparent reason, resulting in poor user experience.
 That's why we use `chomp` as the filter above.
 The filter block is executed in the context of the string value itself,